 Pincer grasp activities help your child strengthen their small muscles in preparation for future hand writing.
 This article gives you 35 fun, Montessori aligned, pincer grasp activities.

 Some children are naturally drawn to…well, drawing.
+(Drawing is one of the most basic pincer grasp activities.)
 These kids will likely have little trouble getting their final pencil grasp down pat in time for the school years.

 What is a pincer grasp?

 Before we get to the activities, let’s talk a little about what the pincer grasp is.

 The pincer grasp is the third type of grasp you will notice in the infant period, occurring around 8-10 months.

 This is the age when babies become able to pick up small bits of food between their index finger and thumb to more effectively feed themselves.

 This is a huge milestone…and a huge stepping stone!

 Not only is the pincer grasp important for eating and playing, it is also the first fine-motor building block needed for writing.